demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Block_URL_-_Generic_README.md

-Blocks malicious URLs using all integrations that are enabled.
+This playbook blocks malicious URLs using all integrations that are enabled.

 Supported integrations for this playbook:
 * Palo Alto Networks Minemeld